zachgordon25/gitmd/README.md

 Git does this for you "behind the scenes"!

-## What is Github?
+## What is GitHub?

-Github is a company that offers storage for your files.
+GitHub is a company that offers storage for your files.
 It offers a way for people to easily share their files through forking & cloning.
 In addition, collaboration is made possible by allowing multiple people to become collaborators on repositories.

 ## Who Uses It?